-Many popular technical trading strategies are based on bar patterns (AKA Candlestick patterns).
-This means looking for a specific bar behavior as a way to indicate the right moment to enter or exit a trading position.
+Many popular technical trading strategies are based on bar patterns (also known as candlestick patterns).
+These patterns help traders identify specific bar behaviors that signal the right moment to enter or exit a trading position.

-While these methods are popular amongst technical traders, newbies, as well as experienced traders, often find that monitoring the charts waiting for the right pattern to occur can be a daunting task.
-A specific pattern might take hours, days, or even weeks to appear, making it harder for traders to stick to their plan.
+While candlestick patterns are widely used by technical traders, both beginners and experienced traders often find it challenging to monitor charts and wait for the right pattern to appear.
+Some patterns might take hours, days, or even weeks to form, making it difficult to stick to a trading plan.

-The latest bar in the chart is the open bar and could be addressed as “the current bar”.
+The latest bar in the chart is the open bar and can be addressed as “the current bar”.

-For example, if you would like to monitor the closing price of a 15-minute bar which closed 2 bars before the current bar, you can write:
+For example, if you would like to monitor the closing price of a 15-minute bar that closed 2 bars before the current bar, you can write:

 “If AAPL bar(1, 15m, Close) with an offset of 1…”